Dragon20180618/GSOC_2020/Proposal.md

 ### **week 1**
-Perform basic CUDA-ROCm connection.
+Perform the basic CUDA-ROCm connection.
 I will convert the direct conversion program to ROCm.
 The ones that are not directly convertible are pending.
 Recording the advantage of ROCm.